ayes-web/news/README.md

-# news
+# News
-Gets news from news sites
+Grabs news from news sites.
+Trying to make a better version of thenews.im